Fair-Exchange/Safecoin/docs/README.md

 ./build.sh
 ```

-Running this build script requires **Docker**, and will auto fetch the [solanalabs/rust](https://hub.docker.com/r/solanalabs/rust) image from Docker hub to compile the desired version of the [Solana CLI](https://docs.solana.com/cli) from source.
+Running this build script requires **Docker**, and will auto fetch the [solanalabs/rust](https://hub.docker.com/r/solanalabs/rust) image from Docker hub to compile the desired version of the [Safecoin CLI](https://docs.solana.com/cli) from source.

 This build script will also:

-- generate the `cli/usage.md` document from the output of each of the Solana CLI commands and sub-commands
+- generate the `cli/usage.md` document from the output of each of the Safecoin CLI commands and sub-commands
 - convert each of the `art/*.bob` files into SVG images used throughout the docs
 - generate the language [Translations](#translations)